wovo/godafoss-c-/documentation/reference.md

 An interface is a set of services
 (functions, data elements, cto's, templates) provided by a cto.

+For each interface xyz a root class xyz_root exists.
+A cto that implements an interface inherits from its root class.
-Each interface requires that the cto provides a static constexpr bool with the name of the interface, prefixed with "is_".
+This root class for the interface xyz contains at least a static constexpr bool is_xyz with the value true.

 For each interface a concept exists with the same name that tests, as far as possible, whether a cto provides the required interface.